 The gastric bypass surgeon will perform a series of tests to rule out leaks.

 The hospital is in the beautiful Twin-Towers complex.
+It features an in-house ICU, post-surgery recovery room, and specialized operation theaters.

 The bariatric surgeon in Tijuana has a track record of 1,000+ surgeries.
 He specializes in the following: